Mwangi-ke/ETIMS_scrapper/README.md

 re	Invoice number detection and pattern matching os, shutil, time	File handling, waits, and system operations

-## 🔐 Security & Credential Management
-Credentials (username & password) are stored securely in a .env file and loaded via the python-dotenv library.
-This ensures no sensitive data is exposed in version control.

-.env structure:

-env
-Copy
-Edit
-KRA_USERNAME=your_username_here
-KRA_PASSWORD=your_password_here
-🔒 The .env file is excluded via .gitignore.

 ## 🚀 How to Run
 Clone the repo: